lsst-sqre/safir/docs/user-guide/arq.rst

 The ``on_startup`` and ``on_shutdown`` handlers are ideal places to set up (and tear down) worker state, including network and database clients.
 The context variable, ``ctx``, passed to these functions are also passed to the worker functions.

+If you want to allow jobs to be aborted, add ``allow_abort_jobs = True`` to the ``WorkerSettings`` class.
+If a job is already running when it is aborted, it will be cancelled using asyncio task cancellation, which means that `asyncio.CancelledError` will be raised inside the job at the next opportunity.

 To run a worker, you run your application's Docker image with the ``arq`` command, followed by the fully-qualified namespace of the ``WorkerSettings`` class.

 Using the arq dependency in endpoint handlers